Employee feedback: 4 basic rules for sustainable employee performance reviews

 Presumptions won’t get you anywhere.
 You need to make the effort to know the whole story.
 Imagine you’re the head of the sales team, and last week you received a customer complaint.
 As you read the complaint, you wonder why the customer was upset.
 Because the particular salesperson dumped the customer or, because there was an incident with the product?
 The former should be part of the feedback and is the responsibility of the employee.
 If the incident is not part of the employee’s responsibilities, you should support them and show them tactics on how to deal with angry customers and find possible solutions for the problem together.
 This is where coaching gets important.

-In these conversations, however, keep in mind the employee’s individual learning style and personality.
+In these conversations, however, keep in mind the employee’s individual learning style, personality and team role.
 Some employees need direct criticism while others want to be confronted with criticism more gently.
 Learn to understand your employees and adjust the conversations accordingly.

 Use these three methods for customized feedback: